 Identifying bat droppings:

-If you find piles of fecal material in your Ohio attic or outside the house that are similar to mouse fecal then you probably have
+Look at the above photo.
+If you find piles of fecal material in your Ohio attic or outside the house below a bat entry hole that are similar to above, like brown grains of rice (they look similar to mouse feces) then you probably have

 bats in your house.
 Make sure that fecal material that you found are not old; to do this spread down a piece of newspaper and